InvirganceDocumentation/convirgance-docs/docs/olap.md

 ## Representing Database Structure

-Suppose you are working on an online retail analytics and you have the following star schema model with ORDERS as the central fact table and PRODUCTS, SALESPERSONS, CUSTOMERS, and DAYS as dimensions:
+Suppose you are working on an online retail analytics and you have the following star schema model with ORDERS as the central fact table, and PRODUCTS, SALESPERSONS, CUSTOMERS, and DAYS as dimensions:

  ![alt text](images/starschema.svg)